zxrepo/tbblue/docs/PI2CSPIreadme.txt

 https://velesoft.speccy.cz/zx/divide/divide_plus/diwide.html)

-This does of course mean you will never be able to talk to the Microdrive or interface 1 whithout the PI getting stuff on those pins... so be careful.
+This does of course mean you will never be able to talk to the Microdrive or interface 1 without the PI getting stuff on those pins... so be careful.
 It is a real shame the designers of the DivIDE didn't use 0xE7 for data instead of 0xEB...